 Watch their Hands!

 The eyes are indeed the windows to the soul, but the hands are what will kill you.
 Anyone who is approaching you, waiting for or blocking your approach or inside your bubble with their hands hidden from view in a pocket or bag, behind their body or behind an obstruction demands immediate attention.
-A hidden hand could produce a weapon before you can react, or be cheating a garment to speed up their draw.
+A hidden hand could produce a weapon before you can react.

 Obviously anyone with a weapon (improvised or otherwise) in their hand demands total attention and a swift response.